 Hot Tip: TSA is currently allowing up to 12 ounces of hand sanitizer “to be permitted in carry-on bags until further notice.”

 The CDC recommends using face masks if you are feeling symptoms of illness or are a healthcare provider.
-In addition, due to the evidence of asymptomatic transmission, the voluntary use of cloth-based face masks is recommended in places where appropriate distance can’t be achieved, such as grocery stores or pharmacies.
+In addition, due to the evidence of asymptomatic transmission, the CDC advises that you wear “the most protective mask you can that fits well and that you will wear consistently” in places where appropriate distance can’t be achieved, such as grocery stores or pharmacies.

 We are not medical professionals, so always discuss all of these items with your healthcare provider.

-As of summer 2021, there are 3 vaccines that have been authorized by the CDC for use to prevent COVID-19:
+As of early 2022, there are 3 vaccines that have been authorized by the CDC for use to prevent COVID-19:

 The CDC provided recommendations to federal, state, and local governments about who should be vaccinated first.
-While the CDC makes recommendations on the order of vaccine distribution, this is ultimately up to each state to distribute.
 All states are currently offering the COVID-19 vaccine to people ages 5 and older (Pfizer is currently approved for those aged 5 to 17).

 How Long Is COVID-19 Detectable in the Body?

 The CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.
-This is based on what has been seen previously as the incubation period of MERS viruses.
+The average length of time until someone is no longer contagious appears to be around 10 days.

 There is additional information that incubation could last longer than 14 days.
 This is a developing situation.